supreetkumar32/Springboot2025-7-testing/README.md

 layer and not the entire context.
 Useful in Unit Testing Controller layer
 • @AutoConfigureTestDatabase: Used to replace the actual database with an embedded database during tests.

+now, we start writing the test in this commit.....press control + Shift + T

+Using @DataJpaTest Slice
+@DataJpaTest is tailored to test JPA components like repositories.
+It configures an in-memory database, sets up Spring Data JPA repositories, and scans for JPA entities.
+This makes it ideal for testing repository methods and their interactions with the database.

+When you use @DataJpaTest, each test method runs inside a database transaction.

+Flow of a single test
+Spring starts a transaction before the test method runs Your test:

+Saves entities
+Updates rows
+Deletes data

+When the test finishes, Spring automatically rolls back the transaction All database changes are undone.
+So nothing written to the database is permanently saved.